Dice: History

 Although gambling was illegal, many Romans were passionate gamblers who enjoyed dicing, which was known as aleam ludere ("to play at dice").
 There were two sizes of Roman dice.
-Tali were large dice inscribed with one, three, four, and six on four sides.
+Tali were large dice inscribed with one, three, four, and six pips on four sides.
 Tesserae were smaller dice with sides numbered from one to six.
 Twenty-sided dice date back to the 2nd century CE and from Ptolemaic Egypt as early as the 2nd century BCE.

 Dominoes and playing cards originated in China as developments from dice.
 The transition from dice to playing cards occurred in China around the Tang dynasty (618–907 CE), and coincides with the technological transition from rolls of manuscripts to block printed books.
 In Japan, dice were used to play a popular game called sugoroku.
 There are two types of sugoroku.
 Ban-sugoroku is similar to backgammon and dates to the Heian period (794–1185 CE), while e-sugoroku is a racing game.